THE FAIRFAX DISTRICT

 EATING AND DRINKING IN FAIRFAX

-I’ve never been to El Coyote Cafe (because everyone tells me the food’s bad) but it’s a neighborhood institution, having opened in 1931.
-Sharon Tate, Jay Sebring, Abigail Folger and Wojciech Frykowski ate their last meal at El Coyote, shortly before they were murdered by the Manson Family.
+I’ve never been to El Coyote Cafe (because everyone tells me the food’s bad) [UPDATE: I’ve been there several times since and I really like it!]
+It it’s a neighborhood institution, having opened in 1931.
+Sharon Tate, Jay Sebring, Abigail Folger, and Wojciech Frykowski ate their last meal at El Coyote, shortly before they were murdered by the Manson Family.
 It lost some of its kitsch appeal when it became known that the current owner, Margie Christoffersen, gave financial support to Proposition 8.

 The neighborhood is also home to Sante La Brea, which was featured in one of Ramsay’s Kitchen Nightmares most entertaining episodes.
 Sadly, the restaurant recently announced that it’s closing.
 They also used to cater all of Amoeba’s functions.
 For those that, for whatever reason, get excited about celebrity sightings, I once saw Lemonadoligist, 30 Seconds to Mars-singer and TV’s Jordan Catalano — Jared Leto — sharing lunch there with a chihuahua.

-I don’t readily know of any bands or musicians born in the Fairfax District although there are a handful of independent record stores: Headline Records (which specializes in punk, thrash, straight edge, garage,rockabilly and psychobilly) and Street Sounds, which specializes in dance music and rather improbably claims to be “L.A.’s most prominent record store.”
-Turntable Lab has been selling vinyl, CDs, DJ equipment and more since 1999.
+I don’t readily know of any bands or musicians born in the Fairfax District although there are a handful of independent record stores: Headline Records (which specializes in punk, thrash, straight edge, garage, rockabilly, and psychobilly) and Street Sounds, which specializes in dance music and rather improbably claims to be “L.A.’s most prominent record store.”
+Turntable Lab has been selling vinyl, compac discs, DJ equipment and more since 1999.

 It should also be mentioned that, though not necessarily born in the neighborhood, Brett Smiley, Phil Spector, Steven Adler, Herb Alpert, Flea, Jerome Hines, Jack Irons, Jermaine Jackson, Anthony Kiedis, Slash, Hilel Slovak and Warren Zevon all attended Fairfax High.